Titanic: Passengers

 Titanic's passengers numbered approximately 1,317 people: 324 in First Class, 284 in Second Class, and 709 in Third Class.
 Of these, 869 (66%) were male and 447 (34%) female.
 There were 107 children aboard, the largest number of whom were in Third Class.
-The ship was considerably under-capacity on her maiden voyage, as she could accommodate 2,453 passengers—833 First Class, 614 Second Class, and 1,006 Third Class.
+The ship was considerably under-capacity for the maiden voyage and could have accommodated 2,453 passengers—833 First Class, 614 Second Class, and 1,006 Third Class.

-Usually, a high-prestige vessel like Titanic could expect to be fully booked on its maiden voyage.
+Usually, a high-prestige vessel like Titanic could expect to be fully booked on a maiden voyage.
 However, a national coal strike in the UK had caused considerable disruption to shipping schedules in the spring of 1912, causing many crossings to be cancelled.
 Many would-be passengers chose to postpone their travel plans until the strike was over.
 The strike had finished a few days before Titanic sailed; however, that was too late to have much of an effect.
 Titanic was able to sail on the scheduled date only because coal was transferred from other vessels which were tied up at Southampton, such as SS City of New York and RMS Oceanic, as well as coal that Olympic had brought back from a previous voyage to New York, which had been stored at the White Star Dock.